ashu26jha/audit-test-contracts/backend/README.md

 ANTHROPIC_API_KEY="Your_anthropic_api_key"
 GEMINI_API_KEY="Your_gemini_api_key"

-# For Langfuse monitoring
+# For Langfuse monitoring (Ask for the keys)
 LANGFUSE_SECRET_KEY="Your_langfuse_secret_key"
 LANGFUSE_PUBLIC_KEY="Your_langfuse_public_key"
 LANGFUSE_HOST="Your_langfuse_host"

-# Create a MongoDB and get the URL
+# Create a MongoDB and get the URL (Create your own to mess with)
 MONGODB_URL="Your_mongodb_url"

 # Create a Github app and get the client ID and secret